DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 Wait a bit for everything to load (wait after all messages on the top left side of the screen disappear).

-Second, don’t forget about following Phoenix’s in-game configurations [here](https://thephoenixflavour.com/tpf/mod-configuration/) and also remember to turn the _Depth of Field_ slider all the way down in the in-game settings _Display_ section.
+At second, remember to turn the _Depth of Field_ slider all the way down in the in-game settings _Display_ section.
 Then continue with configurations below.

 * **Cond.
 Expressions** - Disable out of stamina, in pain, headache/diseased expressions.
 It will look odd if our character is constantly sad and in pain.